 2011 Durban Agreement

 The 2011 UN Climate Conference in Durban resulted in the Durban Platform for Enhanced Action.
-This marked the first time that all countries agreed to limit or reduce their carbon emissions.
+This marked the first time all countries agreed to limit or reduce their carbon emissions.
 The EU nations and other developed countries agreed to a second commitment period under Kyoto.
-However, the required funding mechanisms under Durban were not finalized, which resulted in challenges in the implementation of the Enhanced Action Platform and with UN-REDD.
+However, the required funding mechanisms under Durban were not finalized, resulting in challenges in implementing the Enhanced Action Platform and with UN-REDD.
 The agreement was reached on projects that qualify for CDM but disagreed on new JI mechanisms.’

-Each of the Parties must set and communicate their GHG emission goals, reflecting their “highest possible ambition” in light of their development level and national circumstances.
-Developed country parties will undertake the lead in reductions and will support developing country parties in their implementation.
+Each Party must set and communicate its GHG emission goals, reflecting its “highest possible ambition” in light of its development level and national circumstances.
+Developed country parties will undertake the lead in reductions and support developing country parties in their implementation.
 Parties must communicate with transparency their efforts and results.